Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: Numerical investigations

 We produced $1000$ trajectories using SSA and pcLNA for the above systems, running for time intervals of length sufficient for convergence to one of the two stable equilibria by the solution of the corresponding RRE.

 Note that if we initialise the system at a point close to one of the stable equilibria, then nearly all trajectories converge to the same equilibrium and the SSA simulations are well approximated by the standard LNA.
 Instead, we focused on simulations where the initial conditions are close to the unstable equilibrium so that there is a substantial probability of convergence of a given stochastic trajectory for both equilibria.
-In this case, all the standard LNA trajectories will converge to the same equilibrium and therefore can badly fail to approximate the SSA simulations (see Figure \ref{fig:LNA}(D) and SI Figure \ref{sifig:toggleswitchLNA}).
+In this case, all the standard LNA trajectories will converge to the same equilibrium and therefore can fail badly to approximate the SSA simulations (see Figure \ref{fig:LNA}(D) and SM Figure~\ref{sifig:toggleswitchLNA}).

-The pcLNA algorithm \ref{alg:bistable_pclna} requires the choice of at least two solutions of RRE that differ only by their initial condition and converge to a different equilibrium.
-In the presented simulations, the two initial conditions are of the form $(1-\epsilon)\,\bx_\alpha + \epsilon\,\bx^{(j)}_* + \bc$, $j=1,2$.
-Here $0\leq \epsilon \leq 0.1$, $\bx_\alpha$ the unstable equilibrium and $\bx^{(j)}_*$, $j=1,2$, the stable equilibria.
-The real vector $\bc$ performs a change of location in a direction orthogonal to the eigenvector corresponding to the real positive eigenvalue of the Jacobian $\bJ(\bx^{u})$.
-This change of location allows to view some short-time transient dynamics, but it is not necessary if one is interested in the long-time dynamics.
-For the specific initial conditions and other details, see SI Sections~\ref{sisec:toggleswitch}-\ref{sisec:somito}.
+The pcLNA algorithm \ref{alg:bi-stable_pclna} requires the choice of at least two solutions of the RRE that differ only by their initial condition and converge to different equilibria.
+In the simulations presented, the two initial conditions are of the form $(1-\epsilon)\,\bx_\alpha + \epsilon\,\bx^{(j)}_* + \bc$, $j=1,2$.
+Here $0\leq \epsilon \leq 0.1$, $\bx_\alpha$ is the unstable equilibrium and $\bx^{(j)}_*$, $j=1,2$, the stable equilibria.
+The real vector $\bc$ performs a change of location in a direction orthogonal to the eigenvector corresponding to the real positive eigenvalue of the Jacobian $\bJ(\bx_\alpha)$.
+This change of location reveals some short-time transient dynamics, but it is not necessary if one is interested in the long-time dynamics.
+For the specific initial conditions and other details, see SM Sections~\ref{sisec:toggleswitch}-\ref{sisec:somito}.

-The results are presented in Figure~\ref{fig:Numerical}B and SI Figures~\ref{sifig:toggleswitch}, \ref{sifig:cellcycle}, \ref{sifig:SI_devGoldbeter_omega500}.
-The two methods, SSA and pcLNA, are compared in the same way as the Hopf bifurcation system and the results are again showing the agreement between the two methods and similarly to above, significant reductions in the CPU time, especially for the Somitogenesis Switch system (pcLNA CPU time is $\approx 58$ times smaller) .
+The results are presented in Figure~\ref{fig:Numerical}B and SM Figures~\ref{sifig:toggleswitch}, \ref{sifig:cellcycle}, \ref{sifig:SI_devGoldbeter_omega500}.
+The two methods, SSA and pcLNA, are compared in the same way as the Hopf bifurcation system and the results again show the agreement between the two methods.
+Again, there are significant reductions in the CPU time, especially for the Somitogenesis switch system (where pcLNA CPU time is $\approx 58$ times smaller).

-\reversemarginpar Finally, to quantify the computational cost of SSA and pcLNA across systems, we report the CPU times in Table~\ref{tab:times}.
+Finally, to quantify the computational cost of SSA and pcLNA across systems, we report the CPU times in Table~\ref{tab:times}.
 We also introduce a simple and practical predictor of the SSA runtime based on the system’s average reaction activity.

 For a given system, the total propensity $ \pi_0(\bY)=\sum_{j=1}^{r}\pi_j(\bY), $ is evaluated along the deterministic trajectories $\{\bx^{(\ell)}(t):t\in[0,T],\ell\in \cL\}$ used for pcLNA simulation taking $\bY=\Omega\,\bx^{(\ell)}(t)$ (here $\cL=\{1,\dots,L\},\, L\in\{1,2\}$).
 This yields the time-dependent reaction activity of the mean-field dynamics which, although it neglects stochastic deviations, provides a reliable summary of the system’s reaction intensity over different dynamical phases.
 We then define the average total propensity